 Texas.
-The electronic form for Course Instructor Evaluation will be used.
+An evaluation of the course and instructor will be conducted at the end of the semester using the electronic version of the approved UT Course/Instructor evaluation forms.
 Utah.
 USU will use the IDEA system for student evaluations.
 You will receive email from the university with instructions for how to fill out evaluations online.